rn-arya/MyApp/README.md

-# This is test api for docker container and other research
+# Test api (MyAPP) for docker container

-## Create a .net api project
+## Create another .net api project (myapp) and run it in docker container locally or in docker hub

-## 1) Create the project with controllers
+-Step 1 - Run below command in terminal to create a .net api project with controllers
+'''
 dotnet new webapi --use-controllers -o MyApp code -r MyApp dotnet run
+'''
+-Step 2 - Add .dockerignore for docker to ignore the obj folder and bin folder in docker -Step 3 - Add a docker file (Dockerfile) to build the image and run the container

 # Method 1 -